What are 3D-Printed Homes?

 Are 3D-Printed Homes the Homes of the Future?

-3D printed homes are made through massive, robust printers that can “print” with heavy-duty materials, like concrete.
-Though hard to imagine when compared to the traditional construction process, 3D printed homes may become a new portion of the housing market.
+3D-printed homes are made using massive, robust printers that can “print” heavy-duty materials like concrete.
+Though hard to imagine compared to traditional construction, 3D-printed homes may become a new portion of the housing market.

-Some experts things 3D printed homes are going to be a real estate revolution.
+Some experts think 3D-printed homes will be a real estate revolution.

-Calling it a 3D printed home is a bit of a misnomer, as about 40% of the home’s construction is completed by the 3D printer.
-The process is expected to be refined as the technology develops, but for now, 3D printed homes are being constructed of concrete about halfway, and then finishes with traditional building materials and processes.
+Calling it a 3D-printed home is a bit of a misnomer, as about 40% of the home’s construction is completed by the 3D printer.
+The process is expected to be refined as the technology develops.
+Still, 3D-printed dwellings are being constructed of concrete about halfway and finished with traditional building materials and techniques.

 Benefits of 3D-Printed Homes